 This introductory course focuses on foundational skills in the most current version of Adobe Illustrator so that the student can develop a confident understanding of the software.
 Focus is placed on hands-on activities that demonstrate how these techniques can be used in combination to create engaging vector-based art such as illustrations, logos, advertisements, or other graphic documents.

-Prerequisite(s): ART201(Introduction to Graphic Design) concurrent registration is acceptable
+Prerequisite(s): ART201(Introduction to Graphic Design) concurrent registration is acceptable placed on hands-on activities that demonstrate how these techniques can be used in combination to create innovative visual effects.

 Graphic Design Production: Photoshop